 However, should you choose to be fully conscious of the moment – feel the water, smell the soap, feel the sensation of the sponge against your bare skin – when you consciously notice all this, you experience the moment without any restrictions or limitations of consciousness…

 Meditation can be used for self-reflection.
-It is in moments of mindfulness when we are observe the Self.
-When we meditate, we become the observer.
+It is in moments of mindfulness when you observe the Self.
+When you meditate, you become the observer.

 The Upanishads teach us that in an absolute conscious state of being we are not our mind and body, but the observer of our mind and body.